int08h/blog/content/post/ode-to-the-queue.md

 # Algorithm Properties

-Looking at DV-MPSC from an academic computer-science standpoint one might walk away disappointed as DV-MPSC lacks properties typically associated with "useful" concurrent algorithms:
+Looking at DV-MPSC from an academic computer-science standpoint one might be a tad disappointed: DV-MPSC lacks properties typically associated with "useful" concurrent algorithms:

 1. Overall it's a **blocking** algorithm.
 No *{wait,lock,obstruction}-freedom* here.